said026/terraform/website/intro/index.html.markdown

 to determine what changed and create incremental execution plans which can be applied.

-The infrastructure Terraform can manage includes low-level components such as compute instances, storage, and networking, as well as high-level components such as DNS entries, SaaS features, etc.
+The infrastructure Terraform can manage low-level components such as compute instances, storage, and networking, as well as high-level components such as DNS entries, SaaS features, etc.